Rex1671/EatKaro/README.md

 ## Support

-For support, email support@eatkaro.com or create an issue in the repository.
+For support,  create an issue in the repository.